ihoudf/DFLabelSizeFit/README.md

 * use these methods you should set label's frame at first.
 <br>

-1.single line text。 the label height you get is the fontsize.According <em>textAlignment</em> set label's frame<br>
+1.single line text. the label height you get is the fontsize.According <em>textAlignment</em> set label's frame.<br>

 ```
 - (UILabel *)df_labelSizeFit;